raandree/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### 1.5.1. `00 Prep.ps1`

 > :warning: Please do not reuse the session you ran the build script in.
 Please kill the old PowerShell session and start a new one.
-Otherwise you may get weird errors because of conflicts like `The 'Connect-AzAccount' command was found in the module 'Az.Accounts', but the module could not be loaded due to the following error: [Assembly with same name is already loaded] For more information, run 'Import-Module Az.Accounts'.`.

 > :warning: This script may kill the PowerShell session when setting local policies required for AutomatedLab.
 In this case, just restart it.

 Call the script [.\lab\00 Prep.ps1](../lab//00%20Prep.ps1).
 It installs required modules on your machine.

-### Intialize the session (LabInit)
+### 1.5.2.
+Initialize the session (LabInit)

 After the preparation script finished, we have all modules and dependencies on the machine to get going.
 Please run the build script again, but this time just only for initializing the shell: